apostrophecms/apostrophe-storybook/README.md

 As a general rule of thumb, components should have tests that assert their public interface.
 For more on Vue's best practices regarding testing see: https://vue-test-utils.vuejs.org/guides/#common-tips.

+You may also view a coverage report after running the test suite by opening `coverage/index.html`.

+*Note:* Components that don't have a data prop will not be included in the report.
+More on that here: https://github.com/vuejs/vue-jest/issues/32#issuecomment-361602308

 ### Deploying to the Static Site

 ```